What Is Hyperbaric Oxygen Therapy?

 How Often Should You Use HBOT?

 The optimal frequency of HBOT depends on your recovery goals.
 For general wellness and maintenance, one to two sessions per week provides sustained benefits in energy, sleep quality, and inflammation control.
-For athletic recovery, using HBOT within 24 hours after intense training or competition delivers the most significant reduction in recovery time — studies show that same-day post-exercise HBOT reduces delayed onset muscle soreness (DOMS) by up to 60% compared to rest alone.
+For athletic recovery, using HBOT within 24 hours after intense training or competition delivers the most significant reduction in recovery time.
+Research suggests HBOT is most effective for delayed-onset muscle soreness when used within 24 hours of intense exercise.
 For chronic conditions or intensive recovery programs, clinical protocols typically involve 20-40 sessions over 4-8 weeks.
-At CAIAN, our 5-session Renewal pack (RM 1,650, RM 330/session), 10-session Restoration pack (RM 3,000, RM 300/session), and 20-session Sanctuary pack (RM 5,500, RM 275/session) are designed around these evidence-based frequencies, with validity periods that accommodate busy schedules.
+At CAIAN, our credit packages are designed around these evidence-based frequencies: Renewal (RM 1,000 for 1,200 credits), Restoration (RM 3,000 for 3,750 credits) and Sanctuary (RM 5,500 for 7,150 credits), where 1 credit = RM 1 on any treatment and validity periods of 6 to 24 months accommodate busy schedules.